Updated on May 17th, 2021 by Bob Ciura

 Overall, the high payout ratio and the volatile nature of the business model will harm earnings per share growth after an initial snap–back after this year’s disruption.
 We also believe that dividend growth will be anemic for the foreseeable future.

 AGNC has declared monthly dividends of $0.12 per share since April 2020.
 This means AGNC has a 7.9% dividend yield.
 While the yield is much lower than it has been in previous years (AGNC has at times yielded over 10%), it is still a very high yield.

 High yields can be a sign of elevated risk.
 And, AGNC’s dividend does carry significant risk.
 AGNC has reduced its dividend several times over the past decade, and again in 2020.

 We do not see a dividend cut as an imminent risk at this point given that the payout was fairly recently cut to account for unfavorable interest rate movements, and that AGNC’s net asset value appears to have stabilized.
 Management has taken the necessary steps to protect its interest income, so we don’t see another dividend cut in the near term.

 However, with any mortgage REIT, there is always significant risk to the payout, and that is something investors should keep in mind, particularly given the volatile behavior of interest rates in recent years.

-High-yield stocks are extremely attractive for income investors, at least on the surface.
+High-yield monthly dividend paying stocks are extremely attractive for income investors, at least on the surface.
 This is particularly true in an environment of low interest rates.
 AGNC pays a hefty yield of nearly 8% right now, which is very high.